 My Mama’s sister Aunt Kathy told her about this tender Swiss Steak recipe that just melts in your mouth.
 Hers is cooked in a Dutch oven, which I love to use.
 But I tend to use my slow cooker as often as possible as opposed to firing up the big oven.
-It saves electricity by only generating a small amount to run an appliance.

-So I took that recipe that Kathy gave Mama, then modified it to use what I had on hand.
 This Swiss Steak recipe in a crock pot is a uniquely different taste, very savory, beefy, and with a wonderful oomph thanks to the choice of seasonings.

 A wonderful supper idea if you’re looking for something new to try.
 We will be having this again.
 In fact, I think this will be our Sunday dinner this week along with sweet and sour green beans.